General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Formalism

 \subsection{Quasinormal Modes}

 GW frequencies are obtained by solving an eigenvalue problem based on the static, spherically symmetric NS models.
-The resulting frequencies are generally complex, with the real part representing the star's oscillation frequency (fundamental mode, $f$-mode) and the imaginary part indicating the rate at which these oscillations decay (damping time, $\tau$).
-Such complex frequencies are commonly referred to as quasinormal modes (QNMs),
+The resulting frequencies are generally complex, with the real part representing the star's oscillation frequency ($f$-mode) and the imaginary part indicating the rate at which these oscillations decay ($\tau$).
+Such complex frequencies are commonly referred to as QNM,

 Numerous studies have already studied the $f$-mode using the relativistic Cowling approximation while ignoring metric perturbation \cite{Pradhan_2021, harishprd_2021, sailesh_2024, pinku_jcap_2023, Probit_2024}.
 However, other research \cite{Sotani_2021, Zhao_2022, Pradhan_2022, Shirke_2024} uses a general relativistic approach to study the mode frequency.
 Based on the aforementioned investigations, it can be concluded that the Cowling approximation overvalues the $f$-mode frequency by around $10-30\%$ relative to the frequency determined using a general relativistic approach.